Police: Killing of LA officer part of series of crimes

 The 24-year-old officer was gunned down after he confronted the trio spray-painting gang graffiti near a taco stand, investigators said.

-Francisco Talamantes, 23, Cristian Facundo, 20 and Ashlynn Smith, 18, were tagging buildings early on July 27, Police Chief Michel Moore said at a Tuesday press conference.
+Francisco Talamantes, 23, Cristian Facundo, 20 and Ashlynn Smith, 18, were tagging buildings early on July 27, Police Chief Michel Moore said at a Tuesday news conference.

 At around 12:45 a.m. they tagged a sidewalk in the Lincoln Heights neighborhood where Diaz was eating tacos with three friends, Moore said.